jmontineri/BeatSaberSongLoader/README.md

 ## Usage
  1. Launch Beat Saber through the platform you purchased it on.
+ 2. Use BeatDrop to generate a playlist
- 2. Go to 'Solo' -> 'Standard' and your custom song will be available to play at the bottom of the list.
+ 3. Go to 'Solo' -> 'Standard' and the content of the playlist will be listed and ready to play below the official songs.

 ## Installing Custom Songs
+The process is the same as xyonico's version/

 The following files must be placed within their own folder inside the "CustomSongs" folder.

     Required files: